 - PYGLET – Getting Paragraph Start Position in Formatted Document

-- PYGLET – Getting all the Style attributes of Formatted Document
+- PYGLET – Getting Style of Formatted Document at Given Position

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.